orchy-mfe/orchy-doc/docs/tutorials/tutorials/tutorial-import-maps.md

 Although the command above you will scaffold a **JavaScript React** template, this tutorial is still valid for all the other templates.
 :::

-secondly, you must enter in the project folder and install its dependencies:
+Secondly, you must enter in the project folder and install its dependencies:
 ```bash
 cd orchy-react && pnpm i
 ```

-thirdly, invoke the `build` script, to have a production-ready build of the template:
+Thirdly, invoke the `build` script, to have a production-ready build of the template:
 ```bash
 pnpm build
 ```

-## Build: an artifact problem
+## Build: the artifact size problem

 Take a look at the `build` command result, if you have done everything correctly you should have a similar result: